FlamingWater35/VideOCR-Recreated/README.md

 --directml_device_index 0
 ```

-usually selects the first DirectML adapter. `1` may select the discrete GPU on systems with integrated graphics plus an RX 7900 XTX.
+usually selects the first DirectML adapter. `1` may select the discrete GPU on systems with both integrated and discrete AMD graphics.

 ### `directml_performance_preset`